-Substance abuse disorders affect people from all walks of life.
-In fact, 167.2 million people used substances in a single month in 2023.
+Substance abuse disorders (SUD) affect people from all walks of life.
+According to the Substance Abuse and Mental Health Services Administration (SAMHSA), 167.2 million people used substances in a single month in 2023.

 SUD is a common mental health issue that’s recurrent and often serious.
 The drugs can change a person’s mood, thinking, behavior, finances, relationships and several other aspects of life.
-However, the good news is that substance use disorders are treatable, and research has shown that many people recover.
+However, substance use disorders are generally treatable, and the research shows that many people recover and live productive lives in sobriety.

 What Is a Substance Use Disorder?